The Friends of Kant and Königsberg,16 March 2021

 Hull’s great strengths as a port were its proximity to the Netherlands, Scandinavia and the Baltic and its vast accessible hinterland (by English standards)– accessible by an extensive river system which fed into the Humber estuary providing contact with much of the heartland of England, the birthplace of the Industrial Revolution.
 By the rivers and an increasing network of canals places as far away as Stoke on Trent and Birmingham, could be reached by water from Hull.

-John Green, father of Joseph Green, was living at the village of Swinefleet on the River Ouse – (Green circle), when he married a Hull girl at the nearby small market town of Snaith on the River Aire.
+The fathers of Motherby, Staniforth and Chappell were evidently newcomers to Hull in the 1720s.
+The first two came from this hinterland.
+It is uncertain where the Green family originated, but John Green uncle of Joseph Green of Königsberg, Kants great friend, was living at the village of Swinefleet on the River Ouse – (Green circle), when he married a Hull girl at the nearby small market town of Snaith on the River Aire.
 (Orange circle) He was a mariner no doubt sailing one of the river boats transporting goods to and from Hull.

-In the mid 1720s John Green and George Motherby and their wives became members of the Baptist church at Bridlington, surprisingly some 50 miles away on the coast, they were clearly well acquainted, and probably related.
-Soon after the families moved to Hull where George Motherby played a part in founding a Baptist church.
+In the mid 1720s Joseph Green, master mariner, father of Joseph of Königsberg, was resident in Hull (Blue circle) when he, his bother John and George Motherby and their wives became members of the Baptist church at Bridlington, on the coast, surprisingly some 40 or 50 miles from their homes.
+The Green and Motherby families were clearly well acquainted, and probably related.
+Soon after John Green and George Motherby moved to Hull where George played a part in founding a Baptist church.

 Charles Staniforth’s family, also nonconformist moved from Sheffield to Hull at much the same time.